Data Protection Notice

 How does the Bank process personal data and for what purpose? |

-The Bank services its customers through different channels; digitally via the Arion app, online banking Arion chatbots, at branches and the Bank’s call centre.
-The Bank processes personal data in order to be able to provide the services requested by customers, answer queries and to provide appropriate advice. |
+The Bank services its customers, the pension funds and subsidiaries‘ customers through different channels; digitally via the Arion app, online banking, the Arion chatbots, at branches and the Bank’s call centre.
+The Bank processes personal data in order to be able to provide the services requested by customers, answer queries, provide appropriate advice and meeting the customer‘s preferences regarding the user interface in online banking and the Arion app.
+In order to improve its services the Bank might ask customers to participate in service and communications surveys. |

-What is the legal basis for processing data? | The Bank processes personal data in order to be able to provide the services requested by customers, answer queries and to provide appropriate advice.
+The Bank processes personal data in order to be able to provide the services requested by customers, answer queries and to provide appropriate advice or meet the customer‘s preferences regarding the user interface in online banking and the Arion app.
 Processing data is necessary to fulfil agreements.
 Processing linked to the Bank’s service and communications surveys is made on the basis of the Bank’s legitimate interests and the same applies to processing data relating to the use of the Bank’s digital media. |

 What personal data does the Bank process? |